Memorial Coliseum (University of Kentucky)

-Memorial Coliseum is an 8,500-seat multi-purpose arena in Lexington, Kentucky.
-The facility, which opened in 1950, is home to four women's teams at the University of Kentucky – basketball, volleyball, gymnastics, and STUNT.
+Memorial Coliseum, coloquailly known as "The House That Rupp Built" and "Historic Memorial Coliseum", is a 6,250-seat multi-purpose arena in Lexington, Kentucky.
+The facility, which opened in 1950, is home to four women's teams at the University of Kentucky – basketball, volleyball, gymnastics, and stunt.
 Before Rupp Arena opened in 1976, it also housed the men's basketball team.
 Memorial Coliseum also housed the university's swimming and diving team prior to the 1989 completion of the Lancaster Aquatics Center.